freds-dev/ML4IM/README.md

    - It specifies the directory containing the CSV files (`dir_location`) and calls the `compare_csv_files` function to compare the CSV files within that directory.
    - The heatmap generated by the `compare_csv_files` function visualizes the p-values resulting from the pairwise t-tests.
 Lower p-values indicate a more significant difference between the compared datasets.

-Overall, this script provides a systematic way to compare multiple sets of cross-validation results, allowing users to assess the statistical significance of differences between the performance metrics derived from different experiments or configurations.

 #### `pairwise_t_tests.R`
-The provided R script is aimed at conducting pairwise t-tests on a set of CSV files containing cross-validation results, followed by the generation of LaTeX code to create a table displaying the results.

-Here's a summary of what the script does:

 1. **Load Libraries**: The script starts by loading the necessary libraries, including `stringr`, `dplyr`, `kableExtra`, and `tibble`.